sykiraah/sykiraah/README.md

 UTM Student
 -----------

 During my primary school years, I was introduced to the field of computer science and was taught about the various components that constitute a computer system, as well as its basic functionality.
-Later, in my secondary school, I was exposed to topics like Scratch and HTML during the first year and then progressed to learning Python in the subsequent years.
+Later, in secondary school, I was exposed to topics like Scratch and HTML during the first year and then progressed to learning Python in the subsequent years.
 My education in computer science continued as I studied Java for three years, culminating in my foundation studies at Kolej Matrikulasi Pahang.
 Currently, I am pursuing a degree in Network and Security at Universiti Teknologi Malaysia, where I am also expanding my knowledge of C++.

 * 🌍  I'm based in Johor
 * ✉️  You can contact me at [syakirahadilah6@gmail.com](mailto:syakirahadilah6@gmail.com)